Dopamine

 Outside the central nervous system, dopamine functions primarily as a local paracrine messenger.
-In blood vessels, it inhibits norepinephrine release and acts as a vasodilator; in the kidneys, it increases sodium excretion and urine output; in the pancreas, it reduces insulin production; in the digestive system, it reduces gastrointestinal motility and protects intestinal mucosa; and in the immune system, it reduces the activity of lymphocytes.
-With the exception of the blood vessels, dopamine in each of these peripheral systems is synthesized locally and exerts its effects near the cells that release it.
+In blood vessels, it inhibits norepinephrine release and acts as a vasodilator; in the kidneys, it increases sodium excretion and urine output; in the pancreas, it reduces insulin production; in the digestive system, it hinders gastrointestinal motility and protects intestinal mucosa; and in the immune system, it reduces the activity of lymphocytes.
+With the exception of the blood vessels, dopamine is synthesized locally within these systems and exerts its effects near the cells that release it.

 Several important diseases of the nervous system are associated with dysfunctions of the dopamine system, and some of the key medications used to treat them work by altering the effects of dopamine.
-Parkinson's disease, a degenerative condition causing tremor and motor impairment, is caused by a loss of dopamine-secreting neurons in an area of the midbrain called the substantia nigra.
-Its metabolic precursor L-DOPA can be manufactured; Levodopa, a pure form of L-DOPA, is the most widely used treatment for Parkinson's.
-There is evidence that schizophrenia involves altered levels of dopamine activity, and most antipsychotic drugs used to treat this are dopamine antagonists which reduce dopamine activity.
-Similar dopamine antagonist drugs are also some of the most effective anti-nausea agents.
+Parkinson's disease, a degenerative condition causing tremors and impaired motor control, is caused by a loss of dopamine-secreting neurons in the substantia nigra.
+Its metabolic precursor, L-DOPA, can be manufactured; Levodopa, a pure form of L-DOPA, is the most widely used treatment for Parkinson's.
+Several models of schizophrenia link altered dopamine expression with the disorder; most antipsychotic drugs used to treat it are dopamine antagonists.
+Similar drugs are also used as anti-nausea agents.
 Restless legs syndrome and attention deficit hyperactivity disorder (ADHD) are associated with decreased dopamine activity.
-Dopaminergic stimulants can be addictive in high doses, but some are used at lower doses to treat ADHD.
+Dopaminergic stimulants can be addictive in high doses, but are used at lower doses to treat ADHD.
 Dopamine itself is available as a manufactured medication for intravenous injection.
 It is useful in the treatment of severe heart failure or cardiogenic shock.
 In newborn babies it may be used for hypotension and septic shock.

 Structure

 A dopamine molecule consists of a catechol structure (a benzene ring with two hydroxyl side groups) with one amine group attached via an ethyl chain.
-As such, dopamine is the simplest possible catecholamine, a family that also includes the neurotransmitters norepinephrine and epinephrine.
-The presence of a benzene ring with this amine attachment makes it a substituted phenethylamine, a family that includes numerous psychoactive drugs.
+Dopamine is the simplest possible catecholamine, a chemical compound class that also includes norepinephrine and epinephrine.
+The presence of a benzene ring with this amine attachment makes it a substituted phenethylamine, a class that includes numerous psychoactive drugs.

 Like most amines, dopamine is an organic base.
 As a base, it is generally protonated in acidic environments (in an acid-base reaction).
 The protonated form is highly water-soluble and relatively stable, but can become oxidized if exposed to oxygen or other oxidants.
 In basic environments, dopamine is not protonated.
 In this free base form, it is less water-soluble and also more highly reactive.
 Because of the increased stability and water-solubility of the protonated form, dopamine is supplied for chemical or pharmaceutical use as dopamine hydrochloride—that is, the hydrochloride salt that is created when dopamine is combined with hydrochloric acid.
 In dry form, dopamine hydrochloride is a fine powder which is white to yellow in color.